San Francisco trains running despite repeated strike deadlines

-SAN FRANCISCO (Reuters) - Union leaders and rail system management in the San Francisco Bay Area vowed to return to the bargaining table on Thursday, continuing what has become a daily drama over whether commuter train service would be interrupted by a potentially crippling strike.
+SAN FRANCISCO, Oct 17 (Reuters) - Union leaders and rail system management in the San Francisco Bay Area vowed to return to the bargaining table on Thursday, continuing what has become a daily drama over whether commuter train service would be interrupted by a potentially crippling strike.

 A deadline has been set and abandoned five times over the past week, as protracted contract talks between Bay Area Rapid Transit (BART) officials and unions inch forward in marathon sessions lasting well into the night.